 While it’s not a much talked about subject, adding insulation to your attic can have significant impacts on your home, and one of the most popular types is fiberglass.
-A whopping 85% of American homeowners are lining their attics with fiberglass insulation as their insulation material of choice, making the glass fiber cotton candy look-a-like the top-selling insulator by a landslide.
+A whopping 85% of American homeowners are lining their attics with fiberglass insulation as their insulation material of choice, making the glass fiber cotton candy look– a– like the top-selling insulator by a landslide.

 In which case, what’s made fiberglass such a popular household staple for the past several decades?
 Here’s a list of the top five benefits that homeowners who have used fiberglass for their attic insulation installation will enjoy.